spectrochempy/spectrochempy/docs/userguide/reference/index.rst

     :toctree: generated/

     Coord
+    LinearCoord
     CoordSet
     CoordRange

 Creating NDDataset
 -------------------

 A NDDataset can be created using the NDDataset class constructor, for instance here we create a dataset from a random two dimensional array:

 .. ipython:: python